informalsystems/hermes/guide/src/config.md

 * __strategy__: *(string)* Specify the strategy to be used by the relayer.
 Default: `packets` Two options are currently supported:
-    - `all`: Relay packets and perform channel handshakes.
+    - `all`: Relay packets and perform channel and connection handshakes.
     - `packets`: Relay packets only.

 * __log_level__: *(string)* Specify the verbosity for the relayer logging output.
 Valid options are 'error', 'warn', 'info', 'debug', 'trace'.
 Default: `info`.